dkaul09/WorldCupSimulator/README.md

 However, at the end, I came across this video (https://www.youtube.com/watch?v=vg5BxFCdYnE&t=840s).
 Inspired by the video, I added the model mentioned in the video in my project, but added an extra feature of fine-tuning the values calculated using the Men's Rankings.

-**What features I would include next time if I return to this project and possible improvements**
+**What features I would include next time if I return to this project and any possible improvements?**

 If I come back to this project, I would add features such as showing the goal scorer of each goal in the match alongside the minute scored.
 In addition, I would also add dialogue to describe the events of a match, such as yellow cards, penalties, etc, to make it more the simulation a bit more eventful and entertaining.

+In addition, to improve the accuracy of the model, I may consider all football matches that all 32 teams have played and their performances, while taking into account whether they have played at home, away, or neutral event at those matches since the venue location is very instrumental in football.